PRIYANSUPULAK/Log_Analysis/README.md

 `git clone  https://github.com/PRIYANSUPULAK/Log_Analysis.git`

 ### Start the virtual machine
 From your terminal, inside the project directory, run the command 'vagrant up'.
 This will cause Vagrant to download the Linux operating system and install it.
 When downloading is finished, you will get your shell prompt back.
-At this point, you can run 'vagrant ssh' to log in to your newly installed Linux VM!
+At this point, you can run 'vagrant ssh' to log in to your newly installed Linux VM.

 ### Data
-You can Download data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) Put the downloaded file(newsdata.sql) in the vagrant folder and unzip or extract it there.
+You can Download data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Put the downloaded file(newsdata.sql) in the vagrant folder and unzip or extract it there.

 ### Loading the data